 So during the tenure of John Crow, the second Chief of Police at the helm of SLTPD, the Police Department moved to a month-to-month rental facility at Fremont Avenue and Mono Way.
 This structure is now the home of Nel’s Hardware store.
 This building was not constructed as a police facility, and eventually another move was needed.
 In April of 1973, the department moved to its current location in the El Dorado County Government Center, on Johnson Boulevard.
 By this time, our agency fielded 36 sworn officers, 11 supporting civilian positions, and 14 vehicles.

-While at this location, there have been five other Chiefs of Police which have diligently served our agency and community: Dean Shelton, David Solaro, Brad Bennett, Don Muren, Terry Daniels, and our current Chief Brian Uhler.
+While at this location, there have been seven other Chiefs of Police which have diligently served our agency and community: Dean Shelton, David Solaro, Brad Bennett, Don Muren, Terry Daniels, Brian Uhler, and our current Chief David Stevenson.
 You can review a number of photographs related to our department history in our website’s photo gallery.

 Police Department Today